Isaiah 46:4 “Even to your old age, I am He,

 The good news—-our lives are in God’s hands.

 John 10:27-30 “My sheep listen to My voice; I know them, and they follow Me.
 I give them eternal life, and they will never perish.
 No one can snatch them out of My hand.
 My Father who has given them to Me is greater than all.
 No one can snatch them out of My Father’s hand.
 I and the Father are one.”

 You see, even though our bodies will die, we still will never perish.
 Those who have entrusted their future into Jesus’ hands, have just that....a Future.

-To those who have rejected the grace of God as given by the Lamb of God, there remains no sacrifice for sin, but an expectation of coming judgement.
+To those who have rejected the grace of God through Jesus Christ, there remains no sacrifice for sin, but an expectation of coming judgement.
 The reality of the brevity of life and the ramifications of being under God’s wrath should give everyone pause to consider….What do I believe and am I really serious about my faith?